 Following Alison’s passing in 2016, David has continued to run the theater in conjunction with First Folio’s Managing Director Kate Danziger (who retired from First Folio in August 2021), Associate Artistic Director Melanie Keller, and General Manager Addoris Davis.

-First Folio productions have included fully half of the Shakespearean canon, everything from Much Ado About Nothing and A Midsummer Night’s Dream to the The Merchant of Venice and The Winter’s Tale, not to mention its original adaptation Cymbeline: A Musical Folk Tale, which won Jeff Awards for Original Adaptation and Original Music.
+First Folio productions included fully half of the Shakespearean canon, everything from Much Ado About Nothing and A Midsummer Night’s Dream to the The Merchant of Venice and The Winter’s Tale, not to mention its original adaptation Cymbeline: A Musical Folk Tale, which won Jeff Awards for Original Adaptation and Original Music.
 Beginning in 2004, First Folio offers indoor productions at the historic Mayslake Peabody Mansion, including world premieres such as The Madness of Edgar Allan Poe and The Gravedigger, as well as stage adaptations of classic works such as The Turn of the Screw (winner of two Jeff Awards) and the Jeeves and Wooster series of stories by P.G.
 Wodehouse.